tnebooks/12th-biology/content.en/principles-and-processes-of-biotechnology/screening-for-recombinants.md

 ![Figure 4.20: a.
 Bands of DNA in Agarose gel b.
 Gel Electrophoresis Instrument](4.19.png  "img-class")

-##### 2. DNA Probes

-DNA Probes, isotopic and non-isotopic (Northern and Southern blotting) are popular tools for identification of viruses and other pathogens

 ### Nucleic Acid Hybridization - Blotting Techniques
 Blotting techniques are widely used analytical tools for the specific identification of desired DNA or RNA fragments from larger number of molecules.
 Blotting refers to the process of immobilization of sample nucleic acids or solid support (nitrocellulose or nylon membranes.)
 The blotted nucleic acids are then used as target in the hybridization experiments for their specific detection.